joeljacobm/rouletteapi/README.md

 * A player needs to join a room in order to play.
 Multiple players can join a room.
 * Bets can be placed during each round.
 * Currently supports straight up, colour and odd/even bets.
 More bet types can be added when required (configurable).
 * When all the players in a room are ready, spin occurs.
+Bets can't be placed after the player is ready.
 * After a spin, the result of the round is posted to the API server and players are moved to the next round.
-* Players can retrieve their results for the round indicating win or loss and the total return.
+* Players can retrieve their results for a round.
 * Also provides endpoint for retrieving the rooms, room status, player status.